 The church was designed by Edward Blore (most well known for his work on Buckingham Palace).
 It houses many memorials including the panels on the gallery which commemorate the lives of the 2,116 Officers and Men of the Grenadier, Coldstream and Scots Guards who gave their lives in the Crimean War (1854-1857).
 On the panels on the ground floor there are 86 panels of the names of the 742 Officers and Men of the household Brigade who died in the Boer war in South Africa (1899-1902).
 Two other significant military memorials are to: John Siddall, veterinary surgeon for 53 years, who as the last surviving member of the Household Brigade of Cavalry present at Waterloo 1815; and Col Fredrick Burnaby who was an officer in the Royal Horse Guards and a famous adventurer.
 The largest memorial is the Guard’s Chapel, built in 1883, dedicated to the memory of those who lost their lives in the 1882 Egyptian Campaign.
 On poles around the gallery there are Standards and Regimental Colours (flags) of the Royal Horse Guards, Life Guards, Coldstream and Irish Guards.
 Two of the Coldstream colours were at the Battle of Waterloo in 1815.

-Although Holy Trinity is a garrison church it has (above the pulpit) a White Ensign commemorating those who lost their lives at sea especially Lord Louis Mountbatten, Admiral of the Fleet and Honorary Colonel of the Life Guards who made his last ever public appearance on Sunday 22 July 1979 at Holy Trinity before he was killed by an IRA bomb.
-For the family of Holy Trinity now it is also a reminder of the Royal Navy officers who have more recently given faithful service to the church.
+Although Holy Trinity is a garrison church it has (above the pulpit) a White Ensign (flag of the Royal Navy) which was presented by Lord Louis Mountbatten, Admiral of the Fleet and Honorary Colonel of the Life Guards when he made last public appearance on Sunday 22 July 1979 at Holy Trinity (he was killed in August 1979).

-If you would like to visit the church but do not wish to worship with us please do come along just after 10:35am on a Wednesday, or on the 1st Saturday of the month the church is open between 9:30am & 12pm with coffee and bacon butties (and sometimes cake!) served in the Mountbatten Room.
+If you would like to visit the church but do not wish to worship with us please do come along just after 10:35am on a Wednesday, or on a first or third Saturday of the month the church is open between 10am & 12pm with coffee (and sometimes cake!) served in the Mountbatten Room.
 We hope to see you soon.